Subpart 201-5: State Facility Permits

 - 201-5.4 Permit Modifications.

-(4) The facility has annual actual emissions of any regulated air contaminant in excess of the thresholds listed in Subdivision 201-4.5(a) of this Part.
+(4) the facility has annual actual emissions of any regulated air contaminant in excess of the thresholds listed in section 201-4.5(a) of this Part.

 §201-5.2 Application Content